-Dolphins bow-riding inflatable, Dingle Bay - how many can you see?!
 Dolphins love to bow-ride boats, getting a free ‘surf’ from the pressure wave generated by the forward motion of the boat.
 In the ‘natural’ situation, they do the same trick with large whales.
 And they have no objection if the boat is small and fast, being easily capable of intercepting and picking up the bow wave of a vessel travelling at over 30 knots.
 The sight of dolphins leaping alongside a boat and jockeying for position at the bows of a boat has excited and gladdened seafarers since time immemorial and we see no rhyme nor reason in trying to prevent this.
 At times cetaceans may also be curious about stationary boats and may approach fishing boats hauling lobster pots, for example.

 At the other extreme of boat-dolphin encounters, however, we have dolphins being pursued and herded by some so-called scientists, who use speed-boats and seine nets (just as in the notorious Easter Tropical tuna fishery) in the incredibly stressful attempt to trap the animals, for the purpose of weighing and measuring them.
 Dolphins also get injured by propellors and of course they get drowned in fishing nets.
 These are all forms of boat-based harassment, injury and ‘bycatch’ which we would like to see eliminated.